The entries for people & families with the surname Soothill are gathered together in this SideTrack.

 They lived at

-During World War I, he enlisted with the Duke of Wellington's (West Riding Regiment), then served as a Private with the 1st/7th Battalion Durham Light Infantry.
+During World War I, he enlisted with the Duke of Wellington's (West Riding Regiment), then he served as a Private with the 1st/7th Battalion Durham Light Infantry.

 He was reported missing [22nd May 1918].